Login

 Regulatory Procedures

-s and the imported health products.
+The food and drug inspectors at the checkpoints are vigilant to examine both the required import docums and the imported health products.
 In close cooperation with the customs officers at the checkpoints, and the food and drug counterparts, health products will not be allowed to get into the country without prior approval from food and drug inspectors.

-and product examinations, the inspectors at the checkpoints periodically take samples and, sometimes, do the preliminary tests.
-The specific laboratory analyses are undertaken by the Departm
+Apart from docum and product examinations, the inspectors at the checkpoints periodically take samples and, sometimes, do the preliminary tests.
+The specific laboratory analyses are undertaken by the Departm of Medical Sciences, Ministry of Public Health, which has also kindly prepared useful preliminary test-kits for use at the checkpoints.

 -